AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 If your controller is in AWS and running on a t2/t3 instance type, please make sure that "T2/T3 Unlimited" attribute is set to "enabled" via the AWS Console - select controller instance, click on "Actions/InstanceSettings/Change T2.T3 Unlimited/Enable"
 #.
 Please make sure that your controller has DNS service available and has public network access - you can verify that by pinging www.google.com at "Controller/Troubleshoot/Diagnostics/Network/ControllerUtility".
 This is a requirement for upgrade and for the controller to function as designed.
 #.
 Please run  account audit for all your AWS accounts from "Controller/Accounts/AccountAudit" - please make sure that all of them pass.
 The IAM policies should be setup as documented.
 If you have any issues, please look at our `troubleshooting playbooks <https://docs.aviatrix.com/TroubleshootingPlaybook/troubleshooting_playbook_overview.html>`_
+#.
+Our Controller AMI's have been upgraded and if you are running an older 1404 AMI, you would have to migrate your controller first before upgrading to 5.4.
+If you are running an older AMI, your upgrade to 5.4 will fail.
+You can upgrade your controller by following the directions here
+    * `Migration when an AMI type change is required <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html>`_
+    * `AWS Controller AMI Migration <https://docs.aviatrix.com/HowTos/controller_migration.html>`_
+    * `Controller AMI Migration: Azure <https://docs.aviatrix.com/HowTos/controller_migration.html#controller-migration-in-azure>`_
+    * `Controller AMI Migration: GCP <https://docs.aviatrix.com/HowTos/controller_migration.html#controller-migration-in-gcp>`

 How to upgrade software